Treasure Map Trails

 Some revisions were made before moving onto the next production phase.

-Animation storyboard illustration in the Boords software app
+Animation storyboard illustration in the Boords software app.

 Animation